Janice-M/portfolio/README.md

-# Dolan Dark's portfolio
+# Janice Mukenyi Muia's portfolio
-#### Dolan Dark is an upcoming web developer living in Nairobi.
+#### Janice is an upcoming web developer living in Nairobi.
 He is looking for potential clients within Nairobi
 #### By Janice Mukenyi Muia
 ## Description
-This is a landing page that helps you know the professional qualifications of Dolan and a bit of what he does when he is not coding.In terms of of being a professional developer, this landing page gives insight on what his capabilities are.
+This is a landing page that helps you understand my professional qualifications and a bit of what I do when I am not coding.
 ## Setup/Installation Requirements
 * Open your terminal (ctrl+alt+T)
-* Initialise git on your terminal
+* Initialize git on your terminal
 * git clone https://github.com/Janice-M/please-work.git
 * open the landing-page folder
-* Open the file index.html on your preferred internet browser.
+* Open the file named index.html on your preferred internet browser.

 ## Technologies Used